aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/managing-charts-and-shapes-in-aspose-cells/locking-wordart-watermark-in-aspose-cells/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells APIs allow to add WordArt watermarks on the worksheet in a way that the WordArt becomes an object that you can be moved and positioned on the worksheet.
-It is also possible to lock the WordArt object for any interaction such as editing, movement & selection.
-This article explains the usage of Shape.SetLockedProperty method to lock a few aspects of the watermark.
+Aspose.Cells APIs allow adding WordArt watermarks on the worksheet in a way that the WordArt becomes an object that can be moved and positioned on the worksheet.
+It is also possible to lock the WordArt object for any interaction such as editing, movement, and selection.
+This article explains the usage of the `Shape.SetLockedProperty` method to lock a few aspects of the watermark.

 {{% /alert %}}

-Aspose.Cells APIs allow to lock certain aspects of the watermark so that the user interaction could be limited or completely blocked.
-The following code snippet demonstrates the usage of Aspose.Cells for .NET API to lock selection, movement, editing and re-sizing of the watermark by creating a spreadsheet from scratch.
+Aspose.Cells APIs allow locking certain aspects of the watermark so that user interaction can be limited or completely blocked.
+The following code snippet demonstrates the usage of Aspose.Cells for .NET API to lock selection, movement, editing, and resizing of the watermark by creating a spreadsheet from scratch.

 **C#**

 {{< highlight csharp >}}

 string FilePath = @"..\..\..\Sample Files\";

 string FileName = FilePath + "Locking WordArt Watermark.xlsx";